rexi84/rexi84/README.md

 ###

 <p align="left">Hi 👋!
-My name is Teo and I'm a moderately advanced programmer, learning new things all the time., from Czech republic.</p>
+My name is Rexi and I'm a beginner programmer, learning new things all the time., from Czech republic.</p>

 ###